clusterfarmem/cfm/README.md

 ### Enable cgroup v2
 The framework and scripts rely on the cgroup system to be mounted at /cgroup2.
 Perform the following actions:
-* Run `sudo mkdir /cgroup2` to create mount point
+* Run `sudo mkdir /cgroup2` to create root mount point
 * Execute `setup/init_bench_cgroups.sh`
     * Mounts cgroup system
     * Changes ownership of the mount point (and all nested files) to the current user
     * Enables prefetching

 ## Protocol Buffers
 We use [the grpc framework](https://grpc.io) and [protocol buffers](https://developers.google.com/protocol-buffers/docs/pythontutorial) to communicate between the scheduler and servers.
 The messages that we've defined are in `protocol/protocol.proto`.
 To generate them the corresponding `.py` files, execute the following command in the `protocol` directory:

     source gen_protocol.sh

-## Preinstalled Workloads (for single and multi-workload benchmarks)
-* quicksort
-* linpack
-* tf-inception
-* spark
-* kmeans
-* memaslap
-* stream

-Note: For the `spark` workload, we assume the user has installed [spark 2.4](https://archive.apache.org/dist/spark/spark-2.4.0/spark-2.4.0-bin-hadoop2.7.tgz) at `~/spark-2.4.0-bin-hadoop2.7`

 # Single Workload Benchmarks
 ## `benchmark.py`